Unarmed1000/ServiceFrameworkExperiments/docs/presentation_async_patterns.md

 > ⚠️ **UB is not "probably fine"** — compilers assume UB never happens and optimize accordingly.
 This can cause [surprising and catastrophic results](https://blog.tchatzigiannakis.com/undefined-behavior-can-literally-erase-your-hard-disk/).

+> 💡 **In real codebases**, the callback often originates in a completely different class and travels through multiple function calls before re-entering the original object—making these bugs much harder to spot.
+See [Appendix A14](#appendix-a14-real-world-re-entrancy-example) for a realistic multi-class example.

 ---

 # Solution: Queue Callbacks